 Article 29 of the Procedure Decree sets out the grounds for inadmissibility.
-Decree Law 113/2018 has introduced the new Article 29-bis introduced by Decree Law 113/2018 to the Procedure Decree, setting out an additional inadmissibility ground.
+Decree Law 130/2020 has amended Article 29-bis introduced by Decree Law 113/2018 to the Procedure Decree, setting out an additional inadmissibility ground (see ground 4).

 The Territorial Commission may declare an asylum application inadmissible where the applicant:

-- Has already been recognised as a refugee by a state party to the 1951 Refugee Convention and can still enjoy such projection;
+- Has already been recognised refugee or subsidiary protection status by a state party according to the 1951 Refugee Convention and can still enjoy such projection;

-- Has made a Subsequent Application after a decision has been taken by the Territorial Commission, without presenting new elements concerning his or her personal condition or the situation in his or her country of origin which make it significantly more likely that the person will benefit from international protection, unless the applicant allege to have been unable – without fault – to present such elements or evidence at the previous application or during the appeal procedure.
+- Has made a Subsequent Application after a decision has been taken by the Territorial Commission, without presenting new elements or new evidence concerning his or her personal condition or the situation in his or her country of origin which make it significantly more likely that the person will benefit from international protection, unless the applicant allege to have been unable – without fault – to present such elements or evidence at the previous application or during the appeal procedure.

 - Has made a Subsequent Application during the execution of an imminent removal order (Article 29-bis).

-The President of the Territorial Commission shall conduct a preliminary assessment of the admissibility of the application, aimed at ascertaining whether new relevant elements have emerged to the granting of international protection.
-The obligation of the Territorial Commission to inform the applicant of his or her right to submit observations within 3 days in the case of subsequent applications has been deleted by Decree Law 113/2018.
+The President of the Territorial Commission shall conduct a preliminary assessment of the admissibility of the application, to ascertain whether new relevant elements have emerged to the granting of international protection.

 The law does not draw a distinction between the interview conducted in the regular procedure and the one applicable in cases of inadmissibility.
-However, following Decree Law 113/2018, implemented by L 132/2018, it is possible for certain Subsequent Applications to be automatically dismissed as inadmissible without examination.
+However, following Decree Law 113/2018, implemented by L 132/2018, it is possible for certain Subsequent Applications to be automatically dismissed as inadmissible without an interview.